This design is the eighth of thirty-six woodblock prints in Rakusan's second main sequence series,

-As advertised in the booklet, Foster initially offered original 9" x 14" woodblock prints of edition II of 108 for $6.
+As advertised in the booklet, Foster initially offered original 9" x 14" woodblock prints of 108 for sale at $6.

-However, other than the booklet page, there is no indication that Foster manufactured any reproductions of 108 (or indeed of any other 36 Series
+designs illustrated in the booklet, there is no indication that similar reproductions were made of 108 or any other 36 Series

-What are sometimes offered for sale as reproductions of 108 are actually copies of page 9 cut from the Foster booklet.
+design.
+What are sometimes offered for sale as reproductions of 108 are actually only copies of page 9 cut from the Foster booklet.

-Oddly, Foster makes no reference to 108 being part of a series of designs although he surely knew it was.
+Oddly, Foster makes no reference to 108 being part of a series of designs, although he surely knew that it was.

 Foster made up titles of his own to use in the booklet, and most are inaccurate at best.